scireum/sirius-kernel/README.md

     <version>PICK A VERSION</version>
 </dependency>
 ```
-An overview of all versions can be found here: https://oss.sonatype.org/content/groups/public/com/scireum/sirius-kernel/
+An overview of all versions can be found on [Sonatype](https://oss.sonatype.org/content/groups/public/com/scireum/sirius-kernel/).
+Releases are also available in **Maven Central**

-This is a module of the Sirius OpenSource project by scireum GmbH.
-For further information visit the project website: http://sirius-lib.net

 ## Contributions